 Sure, incursions have been made.
 I realize my data has been mined and sold without my prior, express permission or knowledge many times over, but that’s no reason to be ambivalent.
 That’s just a convenience response: a justification to support the c’est la vie way of thinking that says there’s nothing to be done by anyone who cares.

 Our attitude ought to be much more laissez-faire, where you and I as individuals enjoy the liberty to be left alone to conduct transactions unencumbered by government… or other individuals.

-Still, government watched from the bleachers while marketers were wildly successful in their efforts to monetize our activity.
+Still, government watches from the bleachers while marketers enjoy their wild success at monetizing our activity and snatching our privacy.
 That’s why they killed the idea behind the “Do Not Track” (DNT) HTTP header field, which was envisioned as the clarion call to be left alone (or at least to be left un‑tracked).
 Now, from the ashes of DNT another mechanism has arisen: the “Global Privacy Control (GPC).”

 The browsers that supported DNT now support GPC, but the online operators that freely ignored DNT will likely also ignore your GPC signal.
 Absent any real legal teeth, GPC has little practical value apart from those who choose to adhere to it.
 Self‑policing is good, but the police force is small.
 It’s too easy to ignore what it’s designed to do and just say, “C’est la vie to GPC.”

 But I hope you won’t do that.

 I’m not selling anything but myself here, and I don’t want to erode your trust.
 I also refuse to take advantage of your indifference.
 Whether you appreciate it or not—whether you care or not—I won’t track you just because I so easily can.
 Frankly, this ought to be the industry standard.

 Bruce Schneier tells it like it is: